Table of Contents:

 - switch from Ubuntu as a baseline to Debian.

 When the initial concept was set out, Ubuntu would support non-LTS releases for 18 month (one year after the next Ubuntu release).
-Currently however the support for non-TLS releases is only 9 months (3 months after the next Ubuntu) release), which is simply too short for supporting product usage even if the product has a very aggressive timeline.
+Currently however the support for non-LTS releases is only 9 months (3 months after the next Ubuntu) release), which is simply too short for supporting product usage even if the product has a very aggressive timeline.

 This means that to fit the trade-offs/constraints mentioned in the introduction a switch has to be made to releases with a longer support term, which in both Ubuntu and Debian cases are released every 2 years, with 5 years of support.